G-DLP/gdlp.co.uk/content/posts/2025-texts.md

 tags: writing
 ---

-every other sunday, I post a review on [thewhitepube.com](https://thewhitepube.co.uk/); every other sunday, Zarina does.
-Here's all the things I wrote about in 2025, which definitely didn't end up being every other sunday due very poor health at the start of the year, and then a summer spent writing a book that should be out winter '26 with Particular Books/Penguin Random House.
+every other sunday, I post a review on [thewhitepube.com](https://thewhitepube.co.uk/); every _other_ sunday, Zarina does.
+Here's all the things I wrote about in 2025, which definitely didn't end up being every other sunday due very poor health at the start of the year, and then a summer spent writing a book with Z that should be out winter '26 with Particular Books/Penguin Random House.
 Stay tuned : )

-The subjects also follow my health, beginning with books, and then moving into live events as the year prorgressed.
+The subjects also follow my health, beginning with books, and then moving into live events as the year progresses:

 1. [Woman on the Edge of Time by Marge Piercy](https://thewhitepube.co.uk/texts/2025/woman-on-the-edge-of-time/)
 2. [London Art Fair](https://thewhitepube.co.uk/texts/2025/london-art-fair/)